Talkspace: History

+In March 2026, American hospital operator Universal Health Services agreed to acquire Talkspace for $835 million.

 Product

 Talkspace provides psychotherapy through an online subscription service accessible to users age 13 and older.
 Clients are matched with licensed therapists, who they communicate with online, or with optional video sessions.
 Therapists use common treatment methods including cognitive behavioral therapy.

 Talkspace reports it has worked with more than a million clients, and partners with licensed providers across the United States.
 As of 2025, Talkspace services were available through Medicare (United States), and Medicare Advantage, and several major insurers.
 The platform is HIPAA-compliant, with licensed therapists who undergo background checks and training.

-The company uses machine learning and artificial intelligence tools to analyze anonymized transcripts of therapy sessions to improve services.
+The company uses machine learning and artificial intelligence tools to analyze anonymized transcripts of therapy sessions to improve services, assist providers, and detect users at risk of self-harm.

+In June 2026, Talkspace launched Tee, an AI chatbot to provide mental health support.

 Lawsuit

-Following the resignation of its senior leadership team in 2021, a class action lawsuit alleging securities fraud was filed.
+Following the resignation of its senior leadership team in 2021, Talkspace faced a securities class action filed by investors alleging that the company misled shareholders about its business before its SPAC merger.
 The suit claimed that the company failed to disclose its declining user base and overvalued its accounts.
+Talkspace later agreed to an $8.5 million settlement, which received final court approval in October 2023.

 Criticism

 Psychologist Todd Essig has criticized Talkspace in four different articles for conflicting business and clinical interests, making scientific claims about its effectiveness, violating patient confidentiality, and other issues.
 In December, 2016, it was reported that Talkspace used faulty psychological practices, psychologists of uncertain qualifications, and a lack of regard for patient safety and confidentiality.

 In 2018, the Psychotherapy Action Network (a therapist's advocacy organization) wrote a letter to the American Psychological Association and Michael Phelps calling attention to alleged concerns with the product.
 In response to the letter, the APA updated its policies to bar Talkspace from exhibiting at its conferences.
 Talkspace later filed a $40 million defamation lawsuit against the Psychotherapy Action Network.
 The lawsuit was dismissed in 2020.

-In April 2020, The New York Times published results of an investigation of Talkspace employees, finding that they read transcripts from therapy sessions and that they were instructed by the company to post fake app store reviews using burner phones.
+In August 2020, The New York Times published results of an investigation of Talkspace employees, finding that they read transcripts from therapy sessions and that they were instructed by the company to post fake app store reviews using burner phones.
 The piece described the experiences of Ricardo Lori, an employee who shared his therapy chat logs for a Talkspace presentation at the request of an executive, only to later find that his identity had been revealed.